Polyurethane Grouting

 Waterproof

-• High density polyurethane is waterproof, so treated slabs are thoroughly undersealed.
-Polyurethane can also be installed directly into water.
-So flow testing or water stop applications with active flows are not a problem.
+- High density polyurethane is waterproof, so treated slabs are thoroughly undersealed.
+Polyurethane can also be installed in water.
+So, flow testing or water stop applications with active flows are not a problem.
 Because of the near-immediate curing, water stopping jobs are fast and easily tested on site to ensure efficacy of the repairs.

 What Polyurethane Grouting Is Best For